-In the past few weeks, the FSMA has received new complaints from consumers who have been approached by companies offering wealth management and/or savings plans, most often with a guaranteed return.
+In the past few weeks, the FSMA has received new complaints from consumers who have been approached by companies offering wealth management.
 The FSMA warns consumers against these tempting offers, because often behind them are fraudsters who are not authorized to make such offers, the sole aim of which is to steal your savings.

 The principle always remains the same: victims are contacted by telephone without having asked for it or after having entered their contact details on an online form.
 They are offered wealth management services, with the promise of returns in excess of the market returns and most often with a capital guarantee.
 But in the end the result remains the same: the victims find themselves unable to recover their money (or at least all of it)!

 Over the past few weeks, the FSMA has been informed of fraudulent activities conducted by:

 - Asse-Groupe (www.asse-groupe.com)

 - Create Capital Invest (www.createcapitalinvest.com)